PopeJuliusII/leetcode/Problem 225 - Implement Stack using Queues/explanation.md

 ### Solution 2: Explanation

-This solution utilises a queues (using `collections.deque`) as nodes in a quasi linked list.
+This solution utilises queues (using `collections.deque`) as nodes in a quasi linked list.
 Whenever a new item is added, it becomes the "head" of a new queue, and the former queue becomes the tail node.
 The result is something akin to: `[1, [2, [3]]]`.
 This allows for `O(1)` operations across the board,